ufukty/kommunity-genders/README.md

-# Latest gender ratios among the top Turkish Kommunities
+# Comparing masculinity-to-maturity ratios of top Turkish Programming Language Kommunities

 This projects aims to compare the male-to-female ratio among the both language and tech specific communities in Turkiye.